Sainsburys/ibm-installmgr/README.md

 ## License and Author

-* Authors: Lachlan Munro, Chris Bell
+* Authors: Lachlan Munro, Chris Bell, Chris Minton

-Copyright: 2018, J Sainsburys
+Copyright: 2015-2018, J Sainsburys

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.